VolmitSoftware/docs/holoui/15-api-placeholders.md

 }
 ```

 If you opened the menu yourself, `HoloMenuHandle#menuId()` and `HoloMenuHandle#state()` describe your own session precisely, including the `PENDING` window no placeholder can express.
-To surface external data inside a container preview, register a `PreviewStateProvider`; see [API - Previews](/holoui/16-api-previews).
+To surface external data inside a container preview, register a `PreviewStateProvider`; see [16 - API - Previews](/holoui/16-api-previews).